JiM in the News

 'Like a kidnapping': Migrant family separated under Trump reunited after four years

 The article includes coverage of Rebeca Sanchez Ralda, member of Justice in Motion's Defender Network describing her work and the challenges, obstacles and treacherous conditions Defenders face.
-Both Justice in Motion Executive Director Cathleen Caron and Rebeca Sanchez Ralda are featured.
+Both Justice in Motion Executive Director Cathleen Caron and Defender Rebeca Sanchez Ralda are featured.

 BBC